adaptingadapting/Holberton-SpeedrunAllChecksPercent/903pointers_arrays_strings/README.md

 task 3 i hardcoded it last time, to be fair it was the only time i hardcoded anything just beacuse i didnt really undesrtand what "comparison" means between two stirngs, you just return the difference of two characters

 task 4 was simple enough, i added the - 1 before even checking and it was a good call, i think im starting to develop some instinct

+task 5 32 numbers separate uppercase and lowercase chars so just add or substract to get the one you want